melissawm/minimalsphinx/README.md

 ## Documenting a Python module

 We'll create a very simple Python module to test our setup.
-It's a starter Pokédex, containing just the three starter Pokémon from the Kanto region.
+It's a starter Pokédex, containing a few Pokémon including the three starter Pokémon from the Kanto region.

 ### The `index.rst` file and the reStructuredText format